 Hi!
 My name is Miss McLaughlin, I am an Early Years teacher, Preschool Lead and Personal Social Health Education (PSHE) coordinator, at Prestolee Primary School, Bolton.
 I am immersed in the importance and value of early reading.
 At school we share this passion and work together to ensure our school provides many opportunities for children to hear stories and become passionate and keen readers.
-I’ve written this post to share some ideas which you’re welcome to share with parents to support early years reading at home.
+I’ve written this post to share some ideas which you can implement in your classroom, your next supply role, or share with parents.

 Without question, my favourite part of being an educator is reading stories to children.
 There is no better feeling than reading to a child and seeing their face light up as they become engrossed in the words I am reading.
 As a PSHE lead, I promote the use of stories to support children to express their own feelings, show empathy for characters, cultivate their interests and begin to develop an understanding of different cultures.